vcl/vcl/doc/DEVELOPMENT.md

-# Guidelines for writing VCL Modules
+# Guidelines developing VCL Modules

 Here are stipulations and guidelines about writing VCL modules.
 This guide also describes the mechanics behind the VCL and thus is